qgriffith-zz/OpenEats/docs/install.rst

 * Download the latest package from `github`_
 * Unzip the files into a directory that your web server can access
+* Make sure the directory is called openeats or python won't be able to find it
 * Install the required packages

 .. _github: https://github.com/qgriffith/OpenEats